pleiadian53/meta-spliceai/meta_spliceai/splice_engine/meta_layer/docs/methods/ROADMAP.md

 │  │   • Status: NOT YET IMPLEMENTED                                       │  │
 │  │   • Value: ⭐ CRITICAL for ASO target design (exact position)         │  │
 │  │                                                                        │  │
-│  │ Step 4: Delta Magnitude                                               │  │
+│  │ Step 4: Delta Magnitude (CONDITIONED on Steps 1-3)                    │  │
-│  │   • "How strong is the effect at that position?"                      │  │
+│  │   • "How strong is the effect at the identified position?"            │  │
+│  │   • Input: alt_seq + effect_type (Step 2) + position (Step 3)        │  │
-│  │   • Status: Use ValidatedDelta instead                                │  │
+│  │   • Status: NOT YET IMPLEMENTED (ValidatedDelta is standalone)       │  │
+│  │   • TODO: Create ConditionedDeltaPredictor using cascade outputs     │  │
 │  │                                                                        │  │
 │  │ WHY IMPORTANT: Provides INTERPRETABLE decisions for FDA/stakeholders  │  │
 │  └───────────────────────────────────────────────────────────────────────┘  │